 Omni-channel, on the other hand, allows the customer to use many different channels that are well coordinated.
 Here, the customer decides what channel to use.
 They revolve around the customer and they can, therefore, choose their preference.

-The idea of omni-channel retail is that the customer is the centre and can choose which channels and media they want to use.
+The idea of omni-channel retail is that the customer is at the centre and can choose which channels and media they want to use.
 This applies in B2C as well as in B2B.

-All the information about the product is the same throughout the channels: whether in the physical store, the online shop, app or advertisement.
+With an omni-channel strategy, all the information about the product is the same throughout the channels: whether in the physical store, the online shop, app or advertisement.
 The customer has the possibility to pick up the product in the store, order it to the store, or have it delivered to their home.
 Returns and payment options should also be the same everywhere.